petesouth/shygames-enemywave/3rdparty/spacesurvival/README.md

 All rights, title, and interest in and to the Software (excluding content provided by users) are and will remain the exclusive property of [Your Name/Your Company Name].
 The Software is protected by copyright, trademark, and other laws of both the [Your Country] and foreign countries.

-If you have questions about this license, please contact [Your Contact Information].
+If you have questions about this license, please contact pete_south@yahoo.com